-1.1.2.
+2.1.2.
 Students who are not working as teachers

 If the students are not currently active in an educational context, they will have to find an external location to put their research into practice.
-If this is the case, it is important to discuss beforehand with the person responsible of the classroom when it is the best moment to implement it and where the results should be included in.
+If this is the case, it is important to discuss beforehand with the person responsible of the classroom when it is the best moment to implement it and where should the results be included in.
 Moreover, the student should become acquainted with the institution beforehand in order to draft a relevant project.
 Attending some classes will provide valuable information on the teaching methods, student profiles, institutional background, teacher-student interactions, space distribution, teaching materials, audiovisual resources and alike.
 During the observation, students must not interfere with the teaching action of the main teacher.

-Action-research can be based on different types of classes.
+Action-research can be based on different types of classes depending on the type of Masters you are completing: discuss it with your director.
 Among others, you can consider:

-a) Universities
+- a) Universities

-- b) Primary or secondary schools - c) Non-formal educational contexts.
+- b) Primary or secondary schools

-1.2.
+- c) Non-formal educational contexts.

+2.2.
 Step by step action-research plan